-Later, the Order of February 28, 2009 exempted certain foodstuffs labeling from the lot identification mention (published in the JO No. 19 of March 25, 2009).
-Products subject to the provisions of this decree are the foodstuffs rapidly alterable of which the expiry date is less than or equal to three (3) months, provided that the expiry date mentioned on the labeling is clearly mentioned in plain text and in the order; at least of the day and the month.
+Later, the February 28, 2009 Order exempted certain foodstuffs labeling from the lot identification mention (published in the JO No. 19 on March 25, 2009).
+Products subject to the provisions of this decree are the foodstuffs rapidly perishable (of which the expiration date is less than or equal to three (3) months).
+This is provided that the expiry date mentioned on the labeling is clearly mentioned in plain text and in the order; at least of the day and the month.

-The Order of March 13, 2000, regulates the packaging and labeling of phytosanitary products (or pesticides) for agricultural use.
+The March 13, 2000, Order, regulates the packaging and labeling of phytosanitary products (or pesticides) for agricultural use.
 (See Section IV)

-The Decree no 06-217 June 18, 2006 (published in the JO No. 41 du 21 Juin 2006) regulates storage conditions, packaging as well as labeling of seeds and seedlings.
+The June 18, 2006 Decree no 06-217 (published in the JO No. 41on 21 Juin, 2006) regulates storage conditions, packaging as well as labeling of seeds and seedlings.
 (See Section IV)